 Although most cases of burns are the result of accidental injury, non-accidental injury must always be suspected in vulnerable populations, including children and the elderly!

-Local changes at the burn site (Jacobson's model of the burn wound)
+- Local changes at the burn site (Jackson model of the burn wound)

 - Zone of coagulation: a central zone of irreversible, coagulative necrosis

 - Zone of stasis: surrounds the central zone of coagulation and is comprised of damaged but viable tissue with decreased perfusion

 - Zone of hyperemia: surrounds the zone of stasis and is characterized by inflammation and increased blood flow